Snowflake-Labs/sfguide-vault-snowflakepasswords/README.md

 3. Prepare your session to interact with the running vault server by setting the `VAULT_ADDR`, e.g. `export VAULT_ADDR='http://127.0.0.1:8200'`
 4. Log in to Vault, e.g. `vault login root`
 5. Enable the built in Vault Database Backend by running `vault secrets enable database`
-6. Enable the snowflakepasswords-database-plugin by running `vault write sys/plugins/catalog/database/snowflakepasswords-database-plugin sha256=<THESHA256> command="snowflakepasswords-database-plugin"` - where <THESHA256> is the value saved from step #6 of "Building the snowflakepasswords-database-plugin".
+6. Enable the snowflakepasswords-database-plugin by running `vault write sys/plugins/catalog/database/snowflakepasswords-database-plugin sha256=<THESHA256> command="snowflakepasswords-database-plugin"` - where `<THESHA256>` is the value saved from step #6 of "Building the snowflakepasswords-database-plugin".
+You're looking for this indicator of success: `Success!
+Data written to: sys/plugins/catalog/database/snowflakepasswords-database-plugin`.

+## Using the snowflakepasswords-database-plugin
+If you're following along with a dev mode Vault server or using a different set up and you've been able to get this SAMPLE running, you're now ready to use the features.
+In order to get started, you will need the SNowflake user from the "Requirements" item #3.
+In this example, we will use a User named `karnak`.
+Assuming you're continuing from the last section (or that you know what you're doing well enough), the next step is to run a command to set up one of your Snowflake Accounts in Vault.
+This setup command will look something like this:

-  163  vault write database/config/va_demo07 plugin_name=snowflakepasswords-database-plugin allowed_roles="xvi" connection_url="{{username}}:{{password}}@va_demo07.us-east-1/" username="karnak" password="<YOURUSERADMINUSERPASSWORD>"
+> `vault write database/config/va_demo07 plugin_name=snowflakepasswords-database-plugin allowed_roles="xvi" connection_url="{{username}}:{{password}}@va_demo07.us-east-1/" username="karnak" password="<YOURUSERADMINUSERPASSWORD>"`

+If we break down this command, the important pieces are:
+* `database/config/va_demo07` -
+* `plugin_name=snowflakepasswords-database-plugin` -
+* `allowed_roles="xvi` -
+* `connection_url="{{username}}:{{password}}@va_demo07.us-east-1/"` -
+* `username="karnak" password="<YOURUSERADMINUSERPASSWORD>"` -

   164  vault write database/roles/xvi db_name=va_demo07 creation_statements="create user {{name}} LOGIN_NAME='{{name}}' FIRST_NAME = \"VAULT\" LAST_NAME = \"CREATED\"; alter user {{name}} set PASSWORD = '{{password}}'; alter user {{name}} set DEFAULT_ROLE = vaulttesting; grant role vaulttesting to user {{name}}; alter user {{name}} set default_warehouse = \"VAULTTEST\"; grant usage on warehouse VAULTTEST to role vaulttesting; alter user {{name}} set DAYS_TO_EXPIRY = {{expiration}}" default_ttl=1h max_ttl=2h
   165  vault read database/creds/xvi